How to become a quantitative analyst

 info SPONSORED

-A master’s in a targeted program such as quantitative finance, mathematical/computational finance, operations research or financial engineering can be a useful degree when pursuing a career as a quantitative analyst.
-Or it could be in a related quantitative field such as physics, statistics or math that offers high-level coursework in mathematical modeling and quantitative techniques.
-Unless you have outstanding math and computational skills and real-world experience in financial analysis, an MBA is probably not going to cut it.
+A master’s in a targeted program such as quantitative finance, mathematical/computational finance, operations research, or financial engineering can be a useful degree when pursuing a career as a quantitative analyst.
+A degree in a related quantitative field such as physics, statistics, or math that offers high-level coursework in mathematical modeling and quantitative techniques might also be a good fit.

-A Ph.D. may also be useful depending on the position and employer.
-Candidates with a Ph.D. are likely to have demonstrated that they have the ability to work independently on complex research projects – a valuable asset for large hedge funds invested in ambitious projects.
+A PhD may also be useful depending on the position and employer.
+Candidates with a PhD are likely to demonstrate the ability to work independently on complex research projects — a valuable asset for large hedge funds invested in ambitious projects.

 • Object-oriented programming